Last updated: March 23, 2026

 20. Dance the Night Away at Tunnel Club

 Venture beneath the tracks of Milan's Central Station to discover Tunnel Club, an electronic music sanctuary that has been at the forefront of Europe's electronic music scene since the 1990s.
 Despite facing challenges in the early 2000s, Tunnel Club has re-emerged as a trendsetter in Milan's clubbing landscape.
 It offers an underground atmosphere that's more about the music than being seen.
-Keep an eye on Tunnel Club's website or social media channels for updates, as the music calendar changes frequently.
 Whether you're a seasoned electronic music aficionado or curious to experience Milan's clubbing culture, Tunnel Club promises a night of energetic beats and pulsating rhythms.

 Tunnel Club